 9. Belem Tower, Belem

-The Tower of Belém is a beautiful Manueline-Gothic style structure, which is also part of Lisbon’s UNESCO designation.
+The Tower of Belém is another must visit landmark in Portugal.
+It’s a beautiful Manueline-Gothic style structure, which is also part of Lisbon’s UNESCO designation.
 It’s just a 15 minute stroll along the river from the Jeronimos Monastery.
 And there are plenty of places to sit, relax, and admire the tower.